Marcelofcdantas/Inicial-Project-Angular/README.md

 # CourseManager

 ## Inicial-Project-Angular
-Project Developed with Angular while learning the framework
+Project Developed with Angular while learning this framework.

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.1.3.